aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/autofilter/match-all-non-blank-cells-in-the-list/_index.md

 | folder         | string  | query    | _(Optional)_ Folder path where the file is stored.             |
 | storageName    | string  | query    | _(Optional)_ Name of the storage service to use.               |

-The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/AutoFilter/PostWorksheetMatchNonBlanks) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.
+The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/AutoFilter/PostWorksheetMatchNonBlanks) defines a publicly accessible programming interface and enables you to perform REST interactions directly from a web browser.

-You can use the cURL command‑line tool to access Aspose.Cells web services easily.
+You can use the cURL command‑line tool to easily access Aspose.Cells web services.
 The following example shows how to make calls to the Cloud API with cURL.

 {{< tabs tabTotal="2" tabID="11" tabName11="Request" tabName12="Response" >}}